sage-code/maj/basic.md

 Existential verbs are part of logic:

-ese = to be
+ser, sera = to be
-har = to have
+har, hara = to have
-ave = to posses
+ave, avea = to posses
-ase = to do
+ase, asea = to do
-cur = to occur/happening
+cur, cura = to occur/happening
+and, anda = to go
+vid, vida = to see
+aud, auda = ti hear
+pas, pasa = to happen
+can, cana = to be able (kan do) hut, huta = should

+* Root of verb is follos by "a" to "infinitive" case.
-Logical values are: {vre, fau}, from French.
+* Logical values are: {vre, fau}, from French.

 **operations**